 The size of the property in the survey and the size registered in the National Register HAS to be the same.
 If not, your attorney needs to adjust the sizes.
 But first, you need to know what the real size is, see re-survey.

 Check if the municipality where the Costa Rica land is located has a zoning plan.
 What building restrictions does the zoning carry?
 The zoning will tell you the density and some other information that can be important to your building plans.
 Some municipalities use the GAM for zoning.
 Your real estate agent should be able to help you with the zoning.
 If not, you need to look for another real estate agent.

 Ask your real estate attorney to do due diligence first.
 When he/she writes up the option to purchase – sale agreement, to do a title search of the property.
 Your American European Real Estate agent should already have done a title search when listing the property.
 And should do it again when writing up the offer to purchase.

 By pulling a study of the National Registry, the attorney can see what restriction there are.
 As well as what easements and what liens and annotations the property might have.
 He will also see if there is any protected area on the property.

-Normally in Costa Rica there is a main water line under the road going in front of the property, without having a “paja” or meter.
-Most main water lines are 2” pvc pipes but sometimes they are only 1”.
+Normally in Costa Rica, the main water line is under the road going in front of the property, without having a “paja” or meter.
+Most main water lines are 2” PVC pipes but sometimes they are only 1”.
 When this is the case, we say there is water on the property.
 The new proprietor can go to A y A (the water company Acuaductos y Acantarillados) and ask for a water meter.
 Once installed, you are ready to start construction.
-I have never seen a Costa Rica property without constructions that has a water meter on it.
+I have never seen a Costa Rica property without constructions that have a water meter on it.